 I think it’s made me good at relationships, being persistent, and staying organized.
-I really understand how much salespeople are hungry to be successful.
+I really understand how many salespeople are hungry to be successful.
 When I can give them tools to do that, it’s particularly gratifying.

 Why do you think you were so successful in sales?
 What’s your secret?